Buttons

 Style: 16px, Title Case

-These CTAs are used for adding items to a shipping or shopping cart and completing other ecommerce transactions.
+These buttons are used for adding items to a shipping or shopping cart and completing other ecommerce transactions.

-Use of the ecommerce CTA visual treatment is strictly limited.
-While visually distinct, the ecommerce CTA visual treatment cannot be used for visual impact outside of point-of-purchase transactions.
+Use of the ecommerce button visual treatment is strictly limited.
+While visually distinct, the ecommerce button visual treatment cannot be used for visual impact outside of point-of-purchase transactions.

 Font: Helvetica Neue Bold